 Did You Know?

 County Clare was selected as one of Lonely Planet’s 10 ten places in the world to cycle.
-We also encourage cycling here as a means of sustainable transport and reducing carbon emissions: each year we participate in Irish National Bike Week to raise awareness of the environmental and health benefits of cycling.
+We also encourage cycling here as a means of sustainable transport and reducing carbon emissions.

 There is a bike park with a local area map close to the Visitor centre.